FINANCIAL ADVICE | BUYING A HOME

 Even though it’s not required, you may want to get your home inspected by a private home inspector first.
 They can point out things like loose handrails, fire doors if required, and things like faulty wiring.
 All of these things would need to be fixed before an FHA loan could be approved, and your loan would be put on hold until they are.

-Can I get an FHA loan after a bankruptcy or foreclosure?
+Is there a waiting period before I can get an FHA loan after a bankruptcy or foreclosure?

 Note: The discharge date isn’t the same as the filing date of bankruptcy.
 Your discharge paperwork usually comes before your case closes.